-5. The Capacity-building Action Plan has been developed in alignment with the Implementation Plan, outlining examples of capacity-building activities for each goal of the Implementation Plan.
-The Action Plan is complementary to the Implementation Plan as the capacity-building activities can support the achievement of the goals and outcomes of the Implementation Plan.
-In addition, in order to ensure alignment and avoid possible duplication, goal B.1. of the Implementation Plan addresses capacity-building in general and refers to the specific capacity-building activities outlined throughout the Capacity-Building Action Plan.

-6. The Capacity-building Action Plan is complementary to the long-term strategic framework for capacity development.
-The latter addresses a number of aspects of relevance to the Capacity-building Action Plan, such as general principles, approaches and strategies for enhancing capacity development, that should be taken into consideration when planning capacity-building activities based on the Capacity-building Action Plan.
-[To be further updated in the light of the development of the long-term strategic framework for capacity development to support implementation of the post-2020 global biodiversity framework.]

-7. The Implementation Plan and Capacity-Building Action Plan can also help to support Parties to achieve the Sustainable Development Goals, including for example Goals 2 (to end hunger, achieve food security and improved nutrition, and provide sustainable agriculture) and 3 (ensure healthy lives and promote well-being for all at all ages).
+5. The Implementation Plan can also help to support Parties to achieve the Sustainable Development Goals, including for example Goals 2 (to end hunger, achieve food security and improved nutrition, and provide sustainable agriculture) and 3 (ensure healthy lives and promote well-being for all at all ages).

 III.
-STRUCTURE OF THE IMPLEMENTATION PLAN AND THE CAPACITY-BUILDING ACTION PLAN
+STRUCTURE OF THE IMPLEMENTATION PLAN

-8. In the Appendix, a tabular overview of the goals, objectives, indicators and outcomes of the Implementation Plan is presented alongside the key areas for capacity-building and the examples of capacity-building activities of the Capacity-building Action Plan.
-This presentation is intended to show the alignment and complementarity between the two plans and to avoid duplication.
+6 In the Appendix, a tabular overview of the goals, objectives, indicators and outcomes of the Implementation Plan is presented.

-A. Implementation Plan

-9. The Implementation Plan outlines goals, representing broad desirable achievements by Parties.
+7. The Implementation Plan outlines goals, representing broad desirable achievements by Parties.
 The goals of the Implementation Plan are organized according to “areas of implementation” and “enabling environment”.
 The “areas of implementation” consist of goals concerning key elements for the implementation of the Protocol.
 The “enabling environment” comprises cross-cutting goals related to providing support for implementation, i.e. capacity-building, resource mobilization, cooperation, and public awareness, education and participation.
 The goals under the “enabling environment” represent cross-cutting achievements that benefit a variety of implementation-related goals and can be read in conjunction with the goals related to “areas for implementation”.
 Each goal includes corresponding objectives, outcomes and indicators.